mozilla/moz-corsica/README.md

 config.name = "location"; config.tags = ["ambient", "whimsy"]; writeConfig();
 ```

-**Refresh the pag**e in your browser.
+**Refresh the page** in your browser.
 Congrats!
 You should now start receiving content destined for the tags you set.
 Go into fullscreen (type `f`) and enjoy!

 ### About the Name and Tag config options ###